silentrald/node-express-hbs-mongo-Tutorial/README.md

 });
 ```

-Once you create this file, you can now deploy this with the command:
+Once you create this file, you can now deploy your web application this with the command:

 ```
 webdev-project> node app
 ```

-The command should log out *Listening to port: 5000* and you can access the site using yout browser and type *localhost:5000* and it should show this
+The command should log out *Listening to port: 5000*.
+You can now access the site using your browser by typing *localhost:5000* on the URL bar, which should show this:

 ![1.png](_assets/1.png)